isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Exception

-You can safely access a named polymorphic object in the scope of its definition, just don't slice it.
+You can safely access a named polymorphic object in the scope of its definition, just don’t slice it.

     void use3()
     {